 Rochester Independent College has been helping prepare students for medical school entry since 1984.
 Many of our early students are now successful practitioners who won their places after retaking their A levels.
 Students aiming for UK medical schools and considering retaking their A levels today though need to be aware that successfully following this route is now very hard and that even when grades are achieved places are not guaranteed.

-RIC is part of Dukes Education and as such our students have access to some of the best specialist university applications advice available as well as UKCAT and BMAT preparation courses through Dukes Medical Applications.
+Through our partners at The Medic Portal, like RIC part of Dukes Education, our retake students have access to some of the best specialist university applications advice available as well as UCAT and BMAT preparation courses.
+RIC is the Kent centre for courses run by The Medic Portal including their MMI circuit training.

 I've just seen track and shortly after my grades!
 I just wanted to thank you for all the encouragement and support I received the college!
 I didn't know if coming to RIC and taking an extra year would be worthwhile, I felt it was a massive risk considering how medschools aren't particularly fond of resits.
 But with my place confirmed I know it was all worthwhile!
 So thank you once again for allowing me to realise a dream that I at times didn't think was possible!